Learning a practical skill to find and participate in meaningful work.

 We’re giving Haitians the opportunity to learn how to sew - a valuable skill that can change their lives, and their families' lives, forever.
 It’s a "hand up" not a "hand out."

 Sewing is a valuable, in-demand skill, that can lift Haitians out of poverty.
-There are very few sewing programs in Northwest Haiti, and ours are the only programs in our areas.
-Since all of the school uniforms in Haiti are handmade, this provides a good source of income for those with this specialized skill.
+Since most school uniforms in Haiti are handmade, this provides a good source of income for those with this specialized skill.
 In addition to school uniforms, there is demand for a variety of everyday and special occasion clothes and accessories.

 To many, learning to sew is a doorway to a better life.
 With this valuable skill, they can become entrepreneurs and start their own businesses.
 The money they make can be used to feed their families, send their children to school, pay for medical treatment, provide safe homes for their families, and so much more.

 Work is a gift, and it’s part of God’s plan.